EzhilarasanVezhavendan/Ats-tool-check-using-python-Ats-tool-check-using-python/README.md

           Give "pip install module name"
           To Import All This Module
-              2:)  Need To Check The Pdf file Present In The Same Directory and Given it's name Correctly 3:)Databse Should Be Neede To Created By Yourself mydb = mysql.connect(
+              2:)  Need To Check The Pdf file Present In The Same Directory and Given it's name Correctly 3:)Databse Should Be Needed To Created By Yourself mydb = mysql.connect(
         host="localhost",
         user="root",  # Give Your Mysql Database User Name